 running along with you, but also in the audience cheering you on.
 Let me just tell you: this experience is something you will never forget, even when you become old and your memory begins to fade.
 When you’re running with your partner from the start to finish, you can say “we did it” (I propose this won’t be the only thing to happen).
 Let me warn you: things could get emotional really quickly.
 The amount of times I’ve seen people in tears once they reach the finish line is overwhelming, and most definitely worth the experience.
 When you do something you love with the love of your life, the experience is even more incredible, and even more so with the crowd around, congratulating you in the process.
 Did I mention you’ll both get a medal for finishing?

 When you run marathons, it’s not just a one-off thing.
 It can be far more than that, and even become a long term routine, and may even become traditional.
 When you run marathons, they won’t all be situated in the same location.
 They will always be distributed all over the world, which can open up travelling opportunities.
 Whether it is in America,

 Australia, or any other location, there is bound to be marathons available for you to run.
-Grab this opportunity with two hands, catch a flight to that location and get running!
+Grab this opportunity with two hands, get on a flight to that location and get running!
+Better yet, look for something like ‘how much does it cost to buy a private jet ticket’ and get your itinerary ready for an experience that you would never forget.
 It will be worth it.
 Be sure to take some pictures, and even write about the journey.
 You’ll look back at these moments for the rest of your life, and be glad you did it.